Sharmavarun04/Pizza-Sales/README.md

 # Pizza-Sales
-Pizza sales report for 1 year along with the KPI to track the Orders and revenue generated in last one year along with the most selling and less selling pizza category..
+Pizza sales report for 1 year along with KPI to track the orders performance and total revenue generated in last one year.
+Most sold and less sold pizza via category.
+Weekdays wise pizza sale